|

 of 007 MAGAZINE, who organised the restoration to its original

 condition.
-The Moon Buggy was displayed as the impressive
+The Moon Buggy was then displayed as the impressive

-centrepiece in Planet Hollywood's restaurant at Caesar's Palace in
+centrepiece in the Planet Hollywood restaurant at Caesar's Palace in

 Las Vegas from 1993 to 2003. |